ePages-de/epages-devportal/beyond-essence/experience/compass.md

 ---
 layout: page
 header_image: private/main.jpg
-title: Design principles
+title: Experience compass
 background_image: index.jpg
 ---

-Our design principles are the compass for the development of the Commerce Cockpit user interface.
+Our experience compass is the design directive for the development of the Commerce Cockpit user interface.
-Design principles are a set of guidelines and generally applicable rules that serve as a starting point and vision for the creation of every new design.
+This compass is set of guidelines and generally applicable rules that serve as a starting point and vision for the creation of every new design.
 In our work we strive for the following qualities and use them as shared vision to reach a common goal:

-## Essential experience
+## Core

 ### Empowering